-No. In keeping with our entirely all-natural fabric catalog, we don't coat our slipcovers with any chemicals—flame retardants, ultraviolet protection, water and stain repellants, etc. We also refrain from adding any synthetic material to our fabrics.
+No. We don't coat any of our slipcovers with chemicals—flame retardants, ultraviolet protection, water and stain repellants, etc.

-However, while gorgeous and durable, pure linen, cotton, and leather are naturally more flammable than artificial fabrics.
-And we are required by law to construct our furniture with enough flame resistance to pass the smolder test outlined in TB117-2013.
+However, our fabric catalog is over 90% all-natural, and while gorgeous and durable, pure linen, cotton, and leather are naturally more flammable than artificial fabrics.
+We're required by law to construct our furniture with enough flame resistance to pass the smolder test outlined in TB117-2013.

 What about your foam and vegan poly fill?
 What are those made of?

 Our polyurethane and Vegan Poly Fiber foams are phthalate-free and entirely Prop 65 compliant.

 The high-density foam in our cushions is made of polyurethane (PUR).
 A wide range of starting materials can be used to produce polyurethane, so PUR can take on an equally wide range of physical properties and practical uses (foams, adhesives, spandex fibers, etc.).
 Two essential raw materials that make up polyurethane—polyols, and isocyanates—are derived from petroleum.